-I have heard that people who play together stay together.
+I have heard that people who play together, stay together.
 As I pondered the concept of companionate love which is considered feelings of affection and consistent love between interdependent romantic partners who share their time and activity together, I wondered how much of a role mutually shared extracurricular activities, such as doing the ones mentioned on those sex toy reviews, play in keeping long term relationships together.
 The scientific research on shared leisure time activity and the correlation with strong, long-lasting relationships is very compelling.
 Adding mutually loved and shared leisure time activities to a romantic relationship can increase the rewards in a relationship, and perhaps increase the network overlap that helps create and sustain a positive relational culture for a couple.
 In addition to everything as you tackle with your daily life together with your love one or your partner, you can check out couples therapy los angeles see what you can learn from them.

 One of the preeminent researchers on marital relationships is Dr. John Gottman.
 He is one of the Top 10 Most Influential Therapists of the past quarter-century and is the author or co-author of over 200 published academic articles and more than 40 books on relationships.
 He and his wife Julie are the founders of The Gottman Institute where a plethora of information is available about relationships.
 In Dr. Gottman’s latest book ‘The 7 Principles for Making Marriage Work’, he outlines his decades of research which can be found in summary on YouTube here: https://youtu.be/FrqjIxsapA0

 The principles for making a marriage work according to Dr. Gottman are:

 - Nurture your fondness and admiration for each other.

 - Turn toward each other with time and attention to form trust and emotional connection.

 - Let your partner influence you while working as a team.

 - Solve your solvable problems.

 - Create shared meaning with rituals, goals, and memories.